 After a cheerful and enthusiastic project planning, many contractors are left wondering what happened to the expected enormous profit and only saw little, or worse, negative profit at the end of the project.
 One time, maybe you were unlucky.
 But then the third or fourth times it happened, you seriously need to look into identifying and solve the problems.
-Here are some of the reasons, which are not really obvious at first glance, but definitely affect contractors' bottom lines, and some solutions.
+Here are some of the reasons (common construction accounting risks), which are not really obvious at first glance, but definitely affect contractors' bottom lines, and some solutions.

 Inaccurate Cost Estimates

 Inaccurate Cost Estimates are one of the top problems that contractors face.
 If the construction project is short-term, estimates are fairly easily estimated and met.
 However, if a project goes on for months on end, the cost and quantity of materials can be increased out of control.
 More equipment, labor costs increase, all of which add to the estimate at the beginning.

 This concern can be lessened with contract language allowing for adding and/or increase the cost.
 Unanticipated changes to the original estimate must be monitored, which can be a lot more difficult when working long hours and trying to keep a job running smoothly.

 It’s in a contractor's blood to put the client’s needs above all.
 After all, we are doing services, with the mindset that “clients come first”.
 Perhaps this is the reason for inaccurate cost estimates since the scope of work is constantly changing.
 The client wants the wall to be fixed this way, not that?
 No problem.
 Update the lightning to a slightly different version?
 Easy-peasy.
 However, most of the time, contractors forget that they have to work with their accountant to decide which changes are reasonable.
 Sure, sometimes these changes are small and don’t take up a lot of money, but if those small little things combine, well, you know how it is.
 And we haven’t mentioned the big changes that may apply.